Dominant England defeat South Africa

 - Tracey Neville says netball is a gender neutral sport

+"To get all those players out at the start of such a condensed tournament it will give us something to think about overnight before New Zealand tomorrow," said Thirlby.

+"I've got a role to play in helping build momentum but also trying to think about the next game that we've got coming up."

-After putting up a good challenge in the opening quarter, South Africa struggled to reassert themselves in the game, and unforced errors combined with fatigue saw them slip away as the match went on.
+After giving the Roses a scare in the opening quarter by closing the nine goal deficit to two, South Africa struggled to reassert themselves in the game, and unforced errors combined with fatigue saw them slip away as the match went on.

 The Roses' determined performance was summed up when Layla Guscoth fumbled the ball only for Mentor to tap it back under pressure to Guscoth, who gathered and sent the ball down court for Helen Housby to complete the move.